Kia EV3 Review & Prices

 Power outputs: 204hp

-The Kia EV3 looks like a great electric all-rounder, though it’s a shame you need to spend a lot to get the choicest kit
+The Kia EV3 is a great electric all-rounder, though it’s a shame you need to spend a lot to get the choicest kit

 If the EV3 ticks your boxes for an electric car, you can browse Carwow’s Kia EV3 deals here.
 You can also check out more new Kia deals or consider other used Kias instead.
 Carwow can even help when you decide to sell your car, too.